StefanFabian/qml_ros_plugin/docs/pages/Subscribers.rst

 The ``queueSize`` property controls how many incoming messages are queued for processing before the oldest are dropped.

+The ``throttleRate`` limits the rate in which QML receives updates from the given topic.
+By default the Subscriber polls with 20 Hz on the UI thread and will notify of property changes with at most this rate.
+This is to reduce load and prevent race conditions that could otherwise update the message while QML is using it since the subscriber is receiving messages in a background thread by default.

 Using the ``running`` property, the subscriber can be enabled and disabled.
 If the property is set to ``false``, the subscriber is shut down until it is